mikelu-shanghai/mikelu-shanghai.github.io/README.md

-**Hello!
-This is greetings from Mike LU.**
+*Hello!
+This is greetings from Mike LU.*

-This Repo. includes the following materials:
+*This Repo. includes the following materials:*

-* 1. Academic Reports and Publications
+- **Academic Reports and Publications**
-  (1)R1_岸桥抗震设计方法与措施研究201510.pdf;
+  - R1_岸桥抗震设计方法与措施研究201510.pdf
-  (2)R2_Moving Load-Structure Coupled Vibration Analysis and Vibration Isolation for Port Machinery201612.pdf;
+  - R2_Moving Load-Structure Coupled Vibration Analysis and Vibration Isolation for Port Machinery201612.pdf
-  (3)P1_JVEpaper1.pdf--JVE paper on Simulated Automatic Training System;
+  - P1_JVEpaper1.pdf (a JVE paper on Simulated Automatic Training System)

-* 2. ToyExample of Single Object Recognition--A Tabby Cat in image Recognition
+- **ToyExample of Single Object Recognition**
+  - A Tabby Cat in image Recognition

-* 3. Multi-Objects Recognition Results--(1)by Faster-RCNN
+- **Multi-Objects Recognition Results**
+  - by Faster-RCNN

-* 4. #TODO
+- #TODO

-**BEST WISHES!**
+*BEST WISHES!*